JStateson/MSboinc/README.md

 ```
 Filtering of project messages uses new options in cc_config.xml and allows for
 hiding messages that obscure the limited amount of space visible in the event log.
 In addition,
-some non-project messages such as "Backing off" are displayed only when the projet name changes.
+some non-project messages such as "Backing off" are displayed only when the project name changes.
 ```
 <exclude_proj_msg>
 <proj_name></proj_name>